 For this article, Nyala and I put our heads together to spread our advice and solo travel experiences throughout the World Wide Web.
 Because hey, this is what the blog is about… right? 😉

-A few months ago Nyala contacted me seeking advice on solo female travel.
+Some time ago Nyala contacted me seeking advice on solo female travel.
 She asked me for some general travel tips and more information on the financial aspect of her future lifestyle.
 Now, she is fully enjoying her gap year and totally rocking life.

 Traveling solo is a real challenge.
 Sophisticated, but still a challenge.
 Yes, there have been moments that I haven’t felt too safe, and yes, I’ve had difficulties.
 But that makes us who we are, right?
 I’m pretty sure this is what every solo traveler will tell you.